 Our administrators come from different backgrounds from both the business and education worlds.
-We have been extremely fortunate to have found many multi-lingual professionals who also understand the needs of international students and are capable of tailoring services and administering tasks in a multi-cultural environment.
+We have been extremely fortunate to have found many multilingual professionals who also understand the needs of international students and can tailor services and administering tasks in a multi-cultural environment.
 In charge are the CEO and the Vice President.
 There is an Education Coordinator, a Head Teacher, a Front Desk Admissions Manager, program specialists, and a DSO.